Gravity-Spy/GravitySpy/docs/index.rst

 How to run GravitySpy
 ---------------------

-The main product of this package is the command-line executable `wscan`, which runs an end-to-end search for statistical coincidences, and produces a list of viable data-quality flags that can be used as vetoes in a search, as well as an HTML summary.
+The main product of this package is the command-line executable `wscan`, which takes an excess noise time makes an omega scan of the event and classifies the image.

 To run an analysis:

 .. code-block:: bash

-   $ wscan --inifile my-wini-config-file.ini --eventTime <eventTime> --outDir . --uniqueID --ID 123abc1234 --HDF5 --runML
+   $ wscan --inifile my-wini-config-file.ini --eventTime <eventTime> --outDir ./public_html/GravitySpy/Test/ --uniqueID --ID 123abc1234 --HDF5 --runML --pathToModel ../bin

-where ``<eventtime>`` is the GPS tiem stamp assosciated with an Omicron trigger, and ``./my-wini-config-file.ini`` is the path of your configuration file.
+where ``<eventtime>`` is the GPS time stamp assosciated with an Omicron trigger or other time of known excess noise, and ``./my-wini-config-file.ini`` is the path of your configuration file.
+In the folder Production, is an example of an ini file.

 For a full list of command-line argument and options, run